rvarttinen/spring-example-magic/README.md

 # spring-example-magic
-A simple example of using Spring Boot with an external source of data converting it to RDF and storing it in a triple store.
+A simple example of using Spring Boot with an external source of data converting it to RDF and storing it locally in a triple store (Apache Jena TDB2).
 The data can be exposed in various formats by this service:
 * RDF; Turtle, RDF/XML and JSON-LD
 * Regular formats like JSON and XML, without semantics
 * Maybe more on its way ...